What happens after you select your DiSC® product?

-- Most paper tests are taken by scratching off selections with a coin.
+- Most paper tests are taken by gently scratching off selections with a coin.
 Tests are self-scored.

-- Profile access codes are immediately delivered electronically.
+- Profile access codes are delivered electronically immediately after order.

 - Access Codes are only sent to the billing email entered for purchaser.
 Codes are not sent to "ship to" emails.